My name is Dese'Rae L. Stage. I'm a photographer, writer, and suicide awareness activist.

 You can download my full CV here.

-I live in Brooklyn with my wife (a fellow Miami native) and various furry creatures.
+I live in Philadelphia with my wife (a fellow Miami native) and various furry creatures.
 You can see more of my work at deseraestage.com.

 PS: That is, indeed, a rat on my shoulder.
 Ratter Garcia, in fact.
 She left us in the summer of 2014.
 She was a great pet (rats are kinda like dogs—are you surprised?), and we miss her dearly.
 Got your attention, didn't it?